openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 eventually triggers release of stored unprocessed packet(s).

 SSL_peek(), SSL_pending(), SSL_has_pending() peek into the stored
-buffers for an information about the stored data.
+buffers for any information about the stored data.

 ### RX Depacketizer